mrltfygn/selenium-webdriver-cucumber/Assignments.md

 ## Exercise 7

 1. In Browser.properties you can choose in which webbrowser you want to run your tests.
-   Make sure your scenarios work on Firefox (firefox), Chrome (chrome) and InternetExplorer (ie) using the same code.
+   Make sure your scenarios work on Firefox (firefox), Chrome (chrome) using the same code.
+> You can also try if it works on Internet Explorer (ie).
+Most likely you will see some error messages.
+Try to understand the error message and change your internet explorer settings to get your auto test running here as well.

 # Turn it up a notch